Brent was clearly an “A” player.

 The lessons I learned from Brent and his top-producing peers are clear.
 They have sophisticated requirements that go beyond the simple promise of higher income.
 The topics Brent raised at the end of his job interview were a strong predictor.
 “A” players reveal exactly what they believe will make them successful.
 What does this mean for you?

 - For Sales Leaders and Hiring Managers: Listen to the questions that candidates ask.
 How deep is their understanding of what it takes to succeed?
 “A” players not only have a track record of success.
 They also have a track record of knowing the resources they need to be successful.
 Use the Top Sales Rep Satisfaction Index to measure your appeal to top sales talent.
 Be sure you can offer what they seek.

 - For HR Partners to Sales: Retention is directly related to sales rep engagement.
 The Top Sales Rep Satisfaction Index provides key insight into critical drivers.
 Assess your sales team’s risk.
 Find out what it takes to retain your most valuable human sales assets – top talent.

 - For Top Sales Performers: Learn from your peers.
-Download the Satisfaction Index and see if you have the support and tools to compete at the highest level.
 If your current situation doesn’t allow you to excel, prepare for upcoming job interviews.
 Your questions will be as important as your answers.